Skip to main content

 The tool allows users to select target cohorts by demographic and be provided with recommendations.
 This includes program components and focus areas to strengthen and improve social cohesion and democratic resilience.
 (Note: Programs are tailored to cohort selections and not Local Government Data.
 Data for Local Government Areas with < 1000 in population will not be displayed).

-It is difficult to assess whether the scores for the Scanlon-Monash Index (SMI) (including its domain scores) and the Democracy Index (DI) are “high” or “low”.
-To help with the interpretation of SMI and DI scores, they should be considered in the context of the national averages and the range of scores across all LGAs.
-Scores for the SMI (including its domain scores) and DI can theoretically range from 0 to 100.
+It is difficult to assess whether the scores for the Scanlon Index (SI) (including its domain scores) and the Democracy Index (DI) are “high” or “low”.
+To help with the interpretation of SI and DI scores, they should be considered in the context of the national averages and the range of scores across all LGAs.
+Scores for the SI (including its domain scores) and DI can theoretically range from 0 to 100.
 However, in practice, scores have much narrower ranges.
-In 2022, the national average was 51.92 for SMI and 47.23 for DI.
-The SMI ranged from 47.84 to 54.34 and the Democracy Index ranged from 41.1 to 50.6.
+In 2024, the national average was 50.73 for SI and 46.56 for DI.
+The SI ranged from 46.46 to 53.17 and the DI ranged from 39.28 to 50.45.

 Comparison

-Comparative data is available between Local Government Areas for the Scanlon-Monash Index and its five domains of social cohesion: Belonging, Worth, Social Inclusion and Justice, Participation, and Acceptance and Rejection.
+Comparative data is available between Local Government Areas for the Scanlon Index and its five domains of social cohesion: Belonging, Worth, Social Inclusion and Justice, Participation, and Acceptance and Rejection.

-Filter by State and Local Government Areas to compare domains and use the arrows on the bottom page to view the six different datasets.
+Filter by State and Local Government Areas to compare domains and use the arrows on the bottom page to view the five different datasets.

-The scatterplot shows the relationship between political participation and education and between political participation and income, across Local Government Areas.
+The scatterplot shows the relationship between participation and education and between participation and income, across Local Government Areas.

 Each circle represents one Local Government Area (Note: the colours of the dots are intended to help distinguish one from the other).